PlaceOS/docs/how-to/user-interfaces/deploy-frontend.md

 ## Updating

 Once the application is setup in Backoffice it should automatically pull any changes to the set branch every hour.
-If you to make an adhoc update there is a pull button in the about section of the repositories page.
+If you to make a manual update there is a pull button in the about section of the repositories page.

 ![Updating Interface](https://user-images.githubusercontent.com/20103948/102846756-ee474a80-4464-11eb-81d5-e1d13acbc0f3.png)

 :::tip
-Note that if you've set the commit on the repository not to be `HEAD` the automated pull will be disabled and the pull button will do nothing.
+Note that if you've set the commit on the repository not to be `HEAD` the automated pull feature will be turned off and the pull button will do nothing.
 :::